Posterior Average Effects: Simulations and empirical illustrations

-We next turn to our posterior informativeness measure, which is given by equation (\ref{eq_R2}) applied to $\delta_{\beta}(U,X)=\boldsymbol{1}\{\alpha\leq a\}$ for different values $a$.
-In this case the $R^2$ coefficient varies along the distribution.
-We compute it by simulation, using 50,000 draws.
-We find that the weighted average $R^2$ across values of $a$ is .6\%, and its 95\% percentile is 1.2\%, where we weigh across cutoff values $a$ by the reference distribution for $\alpha$.\footnote{In addition, we compute the value of the $R^2$ when the variance of the noise is one third or one tenth of its value in the data.
-We find that the $R^2$ is 5\% on average in the former case, and 22\% in the latter case.} These numbers are consistent with the message of the simulation exercise as they suggest that, given the signal-to-noise ratio in the data, the posterior conditioning provides relatively little information about the shape of the distribution of neighborhood effects.
+We next turn to our posterior informativeness measure, which is given by equation (\ref{eq_R2_FE}).
+Note the $R^2$ coefficient varies along the distribution.
+We find that the weighted average $R^2$ across values of $a$ is 28\%, where we weigh across cutoff values $a$ by the reference distribution for $\alpha$.
+This value is consistent with the message of Figure \ref{fig_neighb_sim}, since it suggests that, while the posterior conditioning informs the shape of the distribution of neighborhood effects, the signal-to-noise ratio is not high enough to be confident about the exact shape.

-We perform three additional exercises as robustness checks, and report the corresponding results in Appendix \ref{App_Appli}.
-Firstly, we incorporate the mean income of permanent residents in country $c$ at the 25\% percentile -- say, $\overline{y}_c$ -- as a covariate.
+Lastly, we perform two additional exercises as robustness checks.
+Firstly, we incorporate the mean income $\overline{y}_c$ of permanent residents in county $c$ at the 25\% percentile as a covariate.
 CH rely on information on permanent residents' income to improve the accuracy of individual predictions.
-Here we use it to refine the reference distribution, and to improve the estimation of the distribution of neighborhood effects.
-Specifically, our reference model for $\mu_c$ is now a correlated random-effects specification, where the mean depends on $\overline{y}_c$ linearly.
-We find small differences with our baseline estimates.
-In particular, prior and posterior densities remain close to each other.
+Here we use it to refine the reference distribution and to improve the estimation of the distribution of neighborhood effects.
+Specifically, our reference model for $\mu_c$ is then a correlated random-effects specification, where the mean depends on $\overline{y}_c$ linearly.
+Appendix Figure \ref{fig_neighb_FE_correl} shows small differences with our baseline estimates.
 Secondly, we re-do our main analysis at the county level, instead of the commuting zone level.
-In that case the signal-to-noise ratio is lower, and we find again that the normal prior and the posterior density are close to each other.
-Lastly, we report an estimate of the posterior density of the mean $\mu_c$'s at the state level.
-Unsurprisingly, the state-level analysis is more informative, with a shrinkage factor of .81 and an $R^2$ coefficient of $.13$.
-Moreover, we find that the posterior density estimator is not normal, showing some evidence of right skewness.
+In that case, the signal-to-noise ratio is lower, our posterior informativeness $R^2$ measure is 17\% on average, and Appendix Figure \ref{fig_neighb_FE_cty} shows that the normal prior and the posterior distributions are closer to each other than in the case of commuting zones.

-Overall, our analysis suggests that it is difficult to learn about the shape of the distribution of commuting zone or county effects using posterior estimates.
-One possibility would be to focus on a subsample of ``large'' commuting zones or counties where the signal-to-noise ratio is higher.
-We experimented with this and found some limited improvements in estimation accuracy.
-A second possibility would be to refine the reference model, using a flexible non-normal parametric model or a semi-parametric model.
-However, to pursue this route one would need to use the individual-level data.